AndrewMathas/WebQuiz/README.rst

  - documentation
  - rudimentary tests

-WebQuiz_ relies on having the following programs installed: LaTeX_, TeX4ht_, (available with most LaTeX_ distributions such as TeXLive_), and Python3_.
+WebQuiz_ relies on having the following programs installed:  Python3_ and LaTeX_ (including TeX4ht_, make4ht_ and kpsewhich_, which are are all available with most LaTeX_ distributions such as TeXLive_).
 To use the development version, particularly, for building the manual and uploading to ctan_, you will also need mogrify_, sass_, uglifyjs_ and webkit2png_ (and ctanupload_ and rst2man_).

 This README file explains how the different components of the development version of WebQuiz_ are organised.